Frank Austin (artist): Early life and career

 Austin's work included portraits, landscapes, and depictions of wildlife.
 He worked for a time under Lloyd H. New as a textile artist at Kiva Fashion-Creative.
 In 1970 he opened a textile business, Nizhonie Fabrics, in Cortez, Colorado, offering hand-printed textiles.

-Personal life
+Personal life and death

 Austin was one of eight children of Buck and Martha Smallcanyon Austin.
 He studied at the Phoenix Indian School, graduating in 1958.
-He then attended Arizona State University and the University of Arizona as the recipient of a Southwest Indian Art Scholarship as well as a Rockefeller Scholarship.
+He then attended Arizona State University and the University of Arizona as the recipient of a Southwest Indian Art Scholarship, as well as a Rockefeller Scholarship.

-He married Rose L. Adajie in 1960 and had three children.
-Austin died in March 2017 in Albuquerque, New Mexico.
+In 1960, Austin married Rose L. Adajie, and they had three children.
+Frank Austin died in Albuquerque, New Mexico on March 2, 2017.